CleasbyCode/pdvrdt/README.md

 All done!

-You can now post your file-embedded PNG images
+You can now post your file-embedded PNG images on reddit.
-PNG (s) on reddit.

 $ ./pdvex